raphaelsavina/frontend-nanodegree-arcade-game/README.md

 This is a very easy game...

+Install:
+Open index.html in your browser and play the game.
+You could also upload or deploy all the files on a web server of you choice on your lcal machine or with a web hosting provider.

 Aim:
 Move your avatar from the grass to the water avoiding collision with the bugs.